Faith Tours of India

 Weather

-- July and August are the wettest months of monsoon season.
+• July and August are the wettest months of the monsoon season.
 The rain lasts longer in the south.

-- We’ll send you detailed weather information so you can plan accordingly for your trip.
+• We’ll send you detailed weather information so you can plan your trip accordingly.

 Clothes

-- Women must cover their heads in mosques and some temples.
+• Women are required to cover their heads in mosques and some temples.

 Health